 How Big is the POODLE SSL Vulnerability to POS Systems?

 So How Do You Keep Your POS System Secure?

+Most legacy POS systems are vulnerable and will need to be upgraded before the deadline.
 Once the deadline is up, the credit card processing functionality of any non-compliant equipment will cease.
-This is an industry-wide requirement.
-Most legacy POS systems are vulnerable and will need to be upgraded before the deadline.
+Migrating your POS is an industry-wide requirement.

 To remain PCI compliant, merchants, in some cases, will need to update software, operating systems, and hardware.
-Merchants who refuse to upgrade their system will not be able to process credit cards once the deadline is met.
+Merchants who refuse to upgrade their point of sale system will not be able to process credit cards once the deadline is met.

 Harbortouch has gotten out ahead of the potential POODLE SSL vulnerability disruption and is entirely PCI compliant, but most POS companies are just starting to become aware of this issue, and it is likely that many of them will be severely impacted in the months to come.

 First Data and other large processors were recently hit by a similar disruption over the holidays caused by the expiration of a security certificate called SHA-1.
 Harbortouch was unaffected since they were able to update all of the certificates to the new SHA-2 requirement through extensive conversion efforts.
 The POODLE SSL issue is going to be exponentially more severe than the SHA certificate since virtually all POS systems rely on SSL encryption.

 For more information about the POODLE SSL vulnerability or PCI compliance with your POS system, contact us.